 A schematic wiring diagram of the controller and the device to be controlled is shown in Figure 3.

 The connection of the controller with the device and the sensor should be done with the following steps:

 - Plug the sensor into the sensor port on the back of the controller. - Plug the power cord from controller into the power outlet. - Flip the power switch to turn on the controller.
-The LED display will show "8.8.8.8." for 2 seconds and then display the current temperature.
+The LED display will show "8.8.8.8." for 2 seconds, display the firmware version number (available since ver2.3.3), and then display the current temperature.
 Then turn off the controller. - Plug the power cord from the device (heater/cooker/smoker) to the output socket on the back of the controller.
 If the load has a power switch, please make sure the switch is in "off" position. - Place the sensor inside the camber or container to be controlled. - Turn on the controller. - Turn on the device.